1. What is the Wildlife Rehabilitator Grants Program?

 • photographs of an existing facility or equipment if seeking funding to replace/renew them

-• list of training courses (Appendix D)
+• list of training courses, refer to (Appendix D)

-• written consent from the property owner to undertake the activity if renting.
+• written consent from the property owner to undertake the activity if renting

 Supporting documents must be in an acceptable file type, such as Word, Excel, PDF, or JPEG.
 The maximum file size for each file is 10MB.